-On November 30, 2022, a coalition of America’s leading medical professional organizations representing hundreds of thousands of physicians, led by the American Medical Association and represented by Democracy Forward, submitted a friend of the court brief urging the U.S. District Court for the Northern District of Texas not to eviscerate the Affordable Care Act’s (ACA) requirement that insurance plans cover recommended preventive care services without patient cost.
+On November 30, 2022, a coalition of America’s leading medical professional organizations representing hundreds of thousands of physicians, led by the American Medical Association and represented by Democracy Forward, submitted a friend of the court brief urging the U.S. District Court for the Northern District of Texas not to eviscerate the Affordable Care Act’s (ACA) requirement that insurance plans cover recommended preventive care services without out-of-pocket patient cost.
 As the brief explains, the research on preventive services is clear: no-cost preventive care – ranging from colonoscopies to mammograms – saves lives, saves money, improves health outcomes, and enables healthier lifestyles.
 The brief was filed in Braidwood Management v.
 Becerra.

 Other groups joining the AMA in submitting the brief are the American College of Obstetricians and Gynecologists, Society for Maternal-Fetal Medicine, American Academy of Pediatrics, American Medical Women’s Association, American Academy of Family Physicians, National Medical Association, National Hispanic Medical Association, and Infectious Diseases Society of America.